iuridiniz/stupid-websocket-tcp-proxy/README.rst

 **A very stupid WebSocket server in order to proxy TCP connections (using websockets with unmodified TCP servers).**

+Don’t reinvent the wheel, use your existing tcp servers with this STUPID proxy.

 It exposes an existing service over WebSocket, so a javascript application can communicate with desired service. *It's necessary to use some implentation of the service protocol over WebSocket.*